AgTech tool, innovating grassland management in Latin America

 The information presented describes the work methodology implemented by the three countries for the validation of the tool, the formation of the network, and the dynamics of the work with the producers.

-Coordination, validation and partial results of AgTech technology development.
+Coordination, validation and results of AgTech technology development.

 Participating Organizations